wookey-project/ewok-kernel/doc/ada_spark.rst

 Ada has a hierarchical scoping principle, based on packages.
 In the case of EwoK, various packages and subpackages are used.

-   * kernel pacakges belong to the `ewok` package
+   * kernel packages belong to the `ewok` package
    * SoC-related packages belong to the `soc` package
    * Core-related packages belong to the core-relative package (e.g. `m4` for Cortex-M4)

-EwoK kernel is implemented wiht a little bit of C. Thus, some Ada/SPARK packages require an external interface with the C code.
+EwoK kernel is implemented with a little bit of C. Thus, some Ada/SPARK packages require an external interface with the C code.
 For a given package *foo* interacting with external C code, a *foo_interface* package must be defined.